syncfusion-content/blazor-docs/blazor/dialog/how-to/render-a-dialog-header-dynamically.md

 ---
 layout: post
-title: Render a dialog header dynamically in Blazor Dialog Component | Syncfusion
+title: Render a dialog header dynamically in Blazor Dialog | Syncfusion
 description: Learn here all about Render a dialog header dynamically in Syncfusion Blazor Dialog component and more.
 platform: Blazor
 control: Dialog